 One of the fields of application of Drosophila melanogaster is the study of its role in innate immunity.

-While on embryonic larva-stage, Drosophila blood cells (haemocytes) belong to three lineages: plasmatocytes, crystal cells and lamellocytes.
+During embryonic larva-stage, Drosophila blood cells (haemocytes) belong to three lineages: plasmatocytes, crystal cells and lamellocytes.
 This number of lymphoid lineages is impressive for an insect lacking adaptive immunity!

-While lamellocytes are specialised in parasite encapsulation, crystal cells are in charge of melanin production that, together with encapsulation, seems to play a role in killing pathogens.
+While lamellocytes are specialised in parasite encapsulation, crystal cells are in charge of melanin production that, together with encapsulation, seem to play a role in killing pathogens.
 Plasmatocytes are responsible for phagocytosis of invading microbes, repairing damaged tissues and removal of post-apoptotic debris.

 PLASMATOCYTES AND CELLULAR IMMUNITY